Q&A About Admissions

 The School participates in the Texas Medical and Dental Schools Application Service (TMDSAS).
 This central processing service allows the applicant to apply to any or all of the dental schools in the State of Texas.
 Texas Residents MUST apply through the TMDSAS.

-Texas A&M School of Dentistry requires the submission of a secondary application in addition to the primary application.
+Texas A&M College of Dentistry requires the submission of a secondary application in addition to the primary application.
 This application can be accessed from links on the TMDSAS Web site or at the our application site TAMHSC APP.

 THE APPLICATION FOR ADMISSION IS NOT COMPLETE UNTIL THE SECONDARY APPLICATION IS SUBMITTED.

 The School participates in the American Association of Dental Schools Application Service (AADSAS) for out-of-state students only.
 Out-of-state applicants have two application options.
 They may apply through the TMDSAS, our preferred application service, or through AADSAS.
-Please note: Out-of-state applicants who apply through AADSAS must also apply with the Texas A&M School of Dentistry application.
-The School of Dentistry application is available online at the application site TAMHSC APP.
+Please note: Out-of-state applicants who apply through AADSAS must also apply with the Texas A&M College of Dentistry application.
+The College of Dentistry application is available online at the application site TAMHSC APP.

 To apply to the program leading to the Doctor of Dental Surgery degree the applicant should: